Eligibility criteria

 To be eligible for registration as Class 1: Social Landlord:

-• You must be a housing provider with the objective of providing community rental housing and/or affordable rental housing or have detailed plans to establish such a provider.
+• You must be a housing provider with the objective of providing community rental housing and/or affordable rental housing or have detailed plans to provide long-term housing.

 Exclusions from registration